flynx/actions.js/README.md

 - a method, created by `Action(..)`,
 - calls all the shadowed/overloaded actions in the inheritance chain in sequence implicitly,
+  **Notes:**
-  NOTE: there is no way to prevent an action in the chain from
-		running, this is by design, i.e. no way to fully shadow.
+    - there is no way to prevent an action in the chain from running, this is by design, i.e. no way to fully shadow.
 - actions that do not shadow anything are called root actions.
 - returns the action set by default (for call chaining),
 - the base/root action can return any value.
+  **Notes:**
-  NOTE: if undefined is returned, it will be replaced by the
-		action context/action set.
+    - if undefined is returned, it will be replaced by the action context/action set.
-  NOTE: there is no distinction between root and other actions
-		other than that root action's return values are not ignored.
+    - there is no distinction between root and other actions other than that root action's return values are not ignored.
 - can consist of two parts: the first is called before the shadowed action (pre-callback) and the second after (post-callback).
 - post-callback has access to the return value and can modify it